sebnitu/vrembem/packages/drawer/README.md

 </aside>
 ```

+When a breakpoint key is passed, it resolves by first checking the options breakpoints object.
+If no results return, it checks for a CSS variable for the value (e.g. `--breakpoint-[key]`).

 A custom breakpoints object can be passed in using the `breakpoints` option.
 Otherwise, default values are set via the core variables module.

 ```js